epfl-ada/ada-2023-project-badafixm01/README.md

 ### [NRC Emotion Intensity Lexicon](https://saifmohammad.com/WebPages/AffectIntensity.htm)
 This dataset provides a list of 15,256 English words with human-annotated emotion intensity scores for 8 emotion categories: `anger`, `anticipation`, `disgust`, `fear`, `joy`, `sadness`, `surprise`, and `trust`.
-The intensity scores range from 0 to 1, with higher values indicating stronger emotion.
+The intensity scores range from 0 to 1, with higher values indicating stronger emotions.

 ## 📊 Methods